wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/custom-active-response.rst

         <timeout>60</timeout>
     </active-response>

-Custom Active Response Windows Example
+Custom active response Windows example
 --------------------------------------

 As Windows AR doesn't reconize Python scripts, these are two options to overcome this issue.
 First option is convert python scripts to executable application, and run a Python script through a Bash launcher is the second option.